 Honorable Mentions: Black Balsam Knob, Chimney Rock State Park, Graveyard Fields, and South Mountains State Park.

 (Quick Note- dogs are not allowed in most of the Great Smoky Mountains National Park- with the exception of a couple of trails: the Gatlinburg Trail and Oconaluftee River Trail).

-Pet-Friendly Restaurants and Breweries
+Dog Friendly Restaurants and Breweries

 One of the most unique aspects of Asheville’s pet-friendly culture is that so many of the restaurants and breweries in the area also welcome dogs.
 So after a day of exploring the great outdoors together, you can also explore Asheville’s incredible food and craft beer scene.
-Asheville Pizza & Brewing, Pack’s Tavern, Catawba Brewing, The Funkatorium, and Avenue M are some of the many restaurants and breweries that have covered patio or outdoor sitting areas that are pet-friendly.
+Asheville Pizza & Brewing, Pack’s Tavern, Catawba Brewing, The Funkatorium, and Avenue M are some of the many restaurants and breweries that have covered patios or outdoor sitting areas that are pet-friendly.
 Here are some restaurants that even offer a not-so-secret doggie menu:

-Twisted Laurel: fresh, Mediterranean, Italian, and American inspired menu.
+Twisted Laurel: Fresh, Mediterranean, Italian, and American-inspired menu.
 Twisted Laurel is a great spot for brunch, lunch, and dinner.
 They are also featured on the Dog Tour, where they provide you and your pup with a delicious meal.
 Twisted Laurel has locations in downtown Asheville, West Asheville, and Weaverville.